 Each year, the council is required to produce an Annual Governance Statement [570KB] that report our governance arrangements.
 This document is considered by the Cabinet, Audit Committee, Standards Committee, Leader and Chief Executive.

 The council carries out various enforcement functions.
 Our general approaches to enforcement are set out in our corporate enforcement policy [289KB] which has been prepared having regard to the Central Government Regulators code.

 The council's Internal Audit services are now provided by Shared Internal Audit Services (SIAS).
 This is a partnership arrangement led by Hertfordshire County Council.
 SIAS provides audit services to this council and six other district/borough councils.

 Closed Circuit Television (CCTV) is one of the most powerful tools to be developed to assist with efforts to combat crime and disorder and enhance community safety.

 Lists and Registers

 We maintain a number of public lists and registers, which you can view.

-These are our service standards for our regulatory work.
+These are our service standards for our regulatory work, including our Corporate Enforcement Policy.
 They have been prepared in accordance with the Government's regulators code.